vvaidy/Qo-DL/README.md

 - Naming scheme - file naming scheme (1 = "01. ", 2 = "01 -").
 - Cover size - cover size to request from API (1 = 230x230, 2 = 600x600).
 - Keep_cover' - leave folder.jpg in album dir, Y or N. Not usable with Qobuz-DL_Playlist.
 - Use_proxy - enable or disable proxy.
 "Y" or "N".
+- skip_pw_hash_check - skip check to see if password is a valid MD5 hash.
+"Y" or "N".
+- embed_cover - write covers to tracks.
+"Y" or "N".
 - All tags under "[Tags]" except comment - "Y" or "N".

 **You can't download ANY tracks with a free account.**